 Ladislav Čumba (b.
 1976) is a teacher of Czech for foreigners.
-He is a member of the editorial board of the magazine Babylon, a founder of the civic association Skutečnost, a moderator at musical festivals, an author of song text, an occasional playwright, amateur actor and scriptwriter and the author of a mini-opera trilogy.
+He is a member of the editorial board of the magazine Babylon, a founder of the civic association Skutečnost and a moderator at musical festivals; a lyricist, an occasional playwright, an amateur actor, a scriptwriter and the author of a mini-opera trilogy.

 THE MILOSLAV ŠVANDRLÍK AWARD FOR THE BEST HUMORISTIC BOOK OF THE YEAR (2017)